less/less-docs/content/functions/list-functions.md

 Parameters:
 `list` - a comma or space separated list of values.
-`index` - an integer that specifies a position of a list element to return.
+`index` - a positive integer that specifies a position of a list element to return.
 Returns: a value at the specified position in a list.

 Example: `extract(8px dotted red, 2);`